Contract FAQ

 1. What are the expectations around teaching in CORE programs?

 In February 2010, UFE and the deans developed a joint statement addressing the expectations in the contract about teaching students at varying points in their educational development.
 (Curriculum Planning & “Expectations” in the CBA).
 To summarize: Within a four-year time frame (2010-2014) each faculty member is expected to offer curriculum for first-year and lower-division students.
 The CBA shifted the responsibility to individual faculty but in developing this agreement, UFE expected collaborative curriculum processes to continue via Planning Units and other groups.
-The current CBA language does not specify a requirement to teach CORE (see the details in the statement).
-As an alternative, one could plan curriculum for two (2) year-long programs designed for lower-division students within the four-year time frame.
 The overall goal was to share the workload (of teaching first year and lower division students) fairly among all member of the faculty so that it does not fall more heavily on newer or contingent faculty.

 2. Does faculty hiring count as governance?